henryw374/henryw374.github.io.old/_posts/2022-02-09-clojurescript-jar-embeds-other-libs.md

 I raised this on clojure slack and now Clojurescript's maintainers are aware, so hopefully this gets fixed.

-The fix is likely to involve `shading`.
+A fix is likely to involve `shading`.
 This is where a library wants to use a fixed version of another library, so it copies the sources of that library into itself, but changes the namespaces/packages of the source library to be something different, and specific to itself.